kvaps/kube-fencing/README.md

 ## Overview

-This project was designed to solve the problem of cleaning resources from the failed nodes that's blocks any further operation and recovery.
+This project designed to solve the problem of cleaning resources from the failed nodes that's blocks any further operation and recovery.

-Fencing is neccesary operation if you want to have redundancy for your StatefulSets.
+Fencing is neccesary if you want to have redundancy for your StatefulSet pods.

-If any node falls, **kube-fencing** will kill it via **fence-agent**, afterwards it will clear the node of all resources, that's make Kubernetes possible to schedule pods on the rest nodes.
+If any node falls, **kube-fencing** will guaranteed kill it via **fence-agent**, afterwards it will clear the node of all resources, that's make Kubernetes possible to schedule pods on the rest nodes.

-Kube-fencing includes three services:
+Kube-fencing includes three containers:

 ### fencing-controller

-The main service which watches for the node states, and if one of them becomes to the `NotReady` due `NodeStatusUnknown` reason, runs fencing procedure.
+The main controller which watches for the node states, and if one of them becomes to the `NotReady` due `NodeStatusUnknown` reason, runs fencing procedure.

 ### fencing-switcher

-This is small daemonset which enable fencing for the each node during start up, and disable it when node is gracefully shutdowns or reboots.
+This is small container which can be deployed as daemonset, it will enable fencing during start, and disable fencing when node is gracefully shutdowns or reboots.

 ### fencing-agents

-The container with installed `fence-agents` package.
+This container contains installed `fence-agents` package.

-When fencing procedure is called **fecning-controller** goes to the **fecning-agents** pod and executes custom script there.
+When fencing procedure is called **fecning-controller** creates Job which can use **fecning-agents** image to execute specific fencing agent.
-If script was success it will celanup (or delete) the node in the kubernetes.
+If fencing was successful it will celanup (or delete) the node from the kubernetes.

 The next fencing agents are included: